Ancentus/serverless-todo-app/README.md

    sls config credentials --provider aws --key YOUR_ACCESS_KEY_ID --secret YOUR_SECRET_KEY --profile serverless
    ```

-# Functions to be implemented
+# Functions implemented

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:
+To implement this project, the following functions were implemented and configured:

 * `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.